 There’s a scientific reason that a lot of children, and adults, wake up at the “crack of dawn.”
-Light and dark are huge cues for our bodies to begin the sleep stage or wake stage.
+Light and dark are huge cues for our bodies to begin the sleep stage or wake up stage.
 Having a lot of light coming into the room at 5:00 or 6:00 in the morning will tell your brain to wake you up.

 Which is why a lot of us struggle to fall asleep when there is a light on somewhere.
 Even if the light isn’t on in my room, but somewhere outside of my room, it’ll bother me and keep me awake until I get up to turn it off.

-Probably one of the most effective ways to help children sleep longer is to cut out light sources.
+Probably one of the most effective ways to help children to sleep longer is to cut out light sources.
 These light sources may be the only reason that they are getting up early.

 Blackout curtains are the best.
-They’re made of a special material that lines the back that blocks sunlight from showing through.
+They’re made of a special material that lines the back that blocks the sunlight from showing through.
 They even help reduce the noise.
 You know, the birds chirping and whatnot that also signifies morning.